Always snacking/ Got a craving?

 Here are 10 of my favorite foods that’ll help you stay on course!

-Foods That Will Keep You Fuller, Longer
+Foods That Will Keep You Full Without Tipping the Scale

 If you’ve been holding off from incorporating this fruit (yes, fruit!) into your diet, allow me to convince you with the facts: avocados are little packages chock full of essential nutrients like potassium, vitamin C, and folic acid.